caseyanderson/bukobot/cura_notes.md

 9. While moving the post-it note between the `nozzle` and `bed` pay attention to the amount of resistance opposing its movement.
 Some resistance is important but we should be able to easily move the post-it note.
 Use the knob on the right to change the `Offset distance`, increasing the number if the post-it note doesn't move and decreasing it if it moves without resistance.
 An offset of 1.35 seems to be a good distance.
 10. Press the knob down to exit `Nozzle distance` calibration.
 When the nozzle returns `home` you are ready to move to the next step.

 ## Loading Filament

+1. Place filament on the two rollers on the right side of the printer.
+The material should unroll from the bottom for optimal results.
+2. Click the knob to enter the menu and navigate to `Filament`.
+3. Scroll until the arrow is pointing at `Filament 1` and then click.
+4. Gently unroll enough filament to go into the hole directly in front of where the filament is currently sitting.
+Hold it here while you move on to the next step.
+5. Scroll until the arrow is pointing at `Insert filament1` and click.
+You will feel the machine grab the filament, which is your cue to let go of it.
+If the extruder nozzle is not hot enough to melt the filament yet the machine will hold it in place until it reaches the proper temperature.
+6. Click the knob to exit this part of the menu and return to the home screen.

 ## Print Configuration